-The seamless transitions between separate scenes in the movie were not created using (digital) visual effects, but were done practically.
+The seamless transitions between separate scenes in the film were not created using (digital) visual effects, but were done practically.
 For these transitions, the sets were build in such a way that two separate scenes could be filmed in one shot without interruption.

-Darren Lynn Bousman was originally not interested in directing the fourth installment in the Saw series, but the producers persuaded him to read the script anyway.
-Bousman decided to take the directional duties when a plot twist in the script took him completely by surprise, something he thought impossible after being involved in the Saw series for three years.
+Darren Lynn Bousman was originally not interested in directing the fourth installment in the "Saw" series, but the producers persuaded him to read the script anyway.
+Bousman decided to take the directional duties when a plot twist in the script took him completely by surprise, something he thought impossible after being involved in the "Saw" series for three years.

 Though producers wanted Donnie Wahlberg to reprise his role, his schedule made him unavailable and his character was not included in the original script.
 However, after shooting began, his schedule freed up, and the script was re-written to include his character.

-The black figure Cecil steals from the Year of the Pig festival is the same figure John was seen placing on a shelf in the operating room in Saw III.
+The black figure Cecil steals from the Year of the Pig festival is the same figure John was seen placing on a shelf in the operating room in Saw III (2006).
 There is a deleted scene that shows John placing the same figure on Gideon's tombstone but this scene never made it into the final film.